chianquan/typegoose/README.md

 }
 ```

-This will execute the pre-save hook each time a `Car` document is saved.
+This will execute the pre-save hook each time a `CarModel` document is saved.
 Inside the pre-hook Mongoose binds the actual document to `this`.

-Note that additional typing information is required either by passing the class itself as a type parameter `<Car>` or explicity telling TypeScript that `this` is a `Car` (`this: Car`).
+Note that additional typing information is required either by passing the class itself as a type parameter `<CarModel>` or explicity telling TypeScript that `this` is a `CarModel` (`this: CarModel`).
 This will grant typing informations inside the hook function.

 #### post